In this age of digital revolution, there are multiple ways to make money as a musician!

 This was the very first tutorial I ever watched and it still is one of my top favorites on How to make electronic music – the basics’.
 It is a series of several tutorials and even the video is a bit dated is still very relevant.

 When I bought a Mac I decided to change DAW to Ableton.
-Although I was not very pleased at the moment because I just got used to FL Studio , I never regret my choice.
-Even if still use FL Studio once in a while, the limited use of it on Mac made me concentrate more on Ableton , which is my main DAW now and that is amazing to work with.
+Although I was not very pleased with the moment because I just got used to FL Studio, I never regret my choice.
+Even if still use FL Studio once in a while, the limited use of it on Mac made me concentrate more on Ableton, which is my main DAW now and that is amazing to work with.

 Some great tutorials on how to start making music with Ableton is this one:

-First thing to is searching every corner of your DAW … understand how it is working.
+The first thing to is searching every corner of your DAW … understand how it is working.
 You will probably see a lot of terms you have never heard before and it will look like Chinese to you.
-Most DAW’s offer a ‘tour’ when you first login and you can get info about anything when you click on a word.
+Most DAW’s offer a ‘tour’ when you first log in and you can get info about anything when you click on a word.

 Try things out…open an instrument and try to play!
 You will be amazed how quick you are going to be able to create music!